 What is thehypenewz[.]com?

-Thehypenewz[.]com is used to promote dubious websites and to deceive its visitors into giving it a permission to display notifications.
-Users do not visit websites like thehypenewz[.]com intentionally - typically, they arrive at them when they click deceptive ads, through other untrusted pages that they visit, or when potentially unwanted applications (PUAs) are installed on their browsers.
+thehypenewz[.]com is used to promote other dubious websites and deceive visitors into giving it permission to display notifications.
+Users do not often visit websites such as thehypenewz[.]com intentionally - typically, they arrive at them when they click deceptive ads, through other untrusted pages that they visit, or when potentially unwanted applications (PUAs) are installed on their browsers.

 |Name||Ads by thehypenewz.com|